Foxworth in Marion County, Mississippi — The American South (East South Central)

 Erected 1949 by Mississippi Historical Commission.

 Other nearby markers.
-At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
-Temporary State Capital (approx. 2.9 miles away); Hanging of Will Purvis (approx. 2.9 miles away); First Baptist Church (approx. 3.2 miles away); Gov. Hugh L. White Mansion (approx. 3.9 miles away); Mississippi Rural Center (approx. 5 miles away); China Grove Methodist Church (approx. 10.9 miles away).
+At least 7 other markers are within 11 miles of this marker, measured as the crow flies.
+Temporary State Capital (approx. 2.9 miles away); Hanging of Will Purvis (approx. 2.9 miles away); First Baptist Church (approx. 3.2 miles away); Birthplace of Mississippi Rodeo Gov. Hugh L. White Mansion (approx. 3.9 miles away); Mississippi Rural Center (approx. 5 miles away); China Grove Methodist Church (approx. 10.9 miles away).

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on March 26, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 71 times since then.
+It was originally submitted on March 26, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 106 times since then and 9 times this year.
 Photos: 1, 2. submitted on March 26, 2018.